7lawa9111/free-genai-bootcamp-2025/genai-architecting/README.md

 ## Data Strategy
 	•	Due to concerns about copyrighted materials, the required materials must be legally purchased and stored in the database for secure and authorized access.

+ ## Considerations
+	•	IBM Granite is being considered as it is a truly open-source model with traceable training data.
+This ensures transparency in the model’s operations and helps mitigate potential copyright issues.